Introduction

 -

-Step 4 Locate the thermal fuse and check for lint
+Step 4 Locate the thermal fuse and inspect for lint buildup

 -